wxllxngton/alx-low_level_programming/0x18-dynamic_libraries/README.md

 gcc -L .
 0-main.c -l all -o example
 ```

-Note that the name we gave to the library in this example was ‘all’.
+Note that the name we gave to the library in this example was `all`.
 Here we use the `-L` option to tell the program where to find the library, in this case . that refers to the current directory.
 The `-l` option is to tell the compiler to look for the library.